TommyJackson85/techfix_overlap/README.md

             - Also contains
                 - view button.
                 - euro donations for votes number tag for features.
-            - have associated color backgrounds for their current status, i.e. 'Done' posts have a green background.
+            - have associated color tags for their current status, i.e. 'Done' posts have a green status tag.

 - create and edit post forms (for both bugs and feature posts).
     - both forms inherit the same structure, but the edit form inherits the post details available for edit.

-- post details pages for bor bugs and features.
+- post details pages for bugs and features.
     - each are accessable from panel post view buttons, and links in the home page.
+    - Intitally shows an optional search bar if user wants to find another topic (kept above page header to make it feel separate.).
     - Gives the full comprehensive details and updates (views, likes, and comment count) of posts, comments list, and comment form with some further navigation buttons.

 - comment form and extra navigation buttons (from details pages).